 Publications & Documents

-OECD and the South African government have created a centre to encourage co-operation among African debt managers and to support the development of sound practices in public debt and cash management.
+The OECD and the South African government launch a centre to encourage co-operation among African debt managers and to support the development of sound practices in public debt and cash management.

 Norway has made significant progress in its efforts against the bribery of foreign public officials in recent years, according to a new OECD report.
 But more could be done to strengthen enforcement, including by focusing on the confiscation from companies of the proceeds of bribery.

 Luxembourg must step up its efforts to detect and prosecute cases of bribery of foreign public officials, particularly now that its legal framework has been strengthened, in compliance with the Anti-Bribery Convention

 Organised in Midrand, the 5th Annual Forum on African Public Debt Management focussed on current priorities relating to African public debt management and bond markets.